Qalam: Etymology

+The word qalam is an Arabic word derived from the root Q-L-M, meaning nail pen or wheat.
+This is ultimately a borrowing - perhaps, as Nöldeke thought, via Ge'ez - of the Greek κάλαμος, meaning a reed or reed pen.

 Manufacturing

-The stems of hollow reeds are cut at specific angles depending on intended script so that they can be used for calligraphy, and the type of reed used varies depending on the specific calligrapher's preferences.
+The stems of hollow reeds are cut at specific angles depending on the intended script so that they can be used for calligraphy; the type of reed used varies depending on the specific calligrapher's preferences.
 For example, master calligrapher Ja'far Tabrizi preferred the wāṣeṭi and āmuyi reeds of eastern Iraq and the Oxus River, respectively.
-It was desired that the qalam should be roughly twelve to sixteen inches long, and could not be too dry as they needed to be a specific balance of not too sturdy and not too flexible.
+It was desired that the qalam should be roughly twelve to sixteen inches long, and could not be too dry as they needed to be a specific balance of sturdiness and flexibility.